St. John's East-Quidi Vidi

-St. John's East-Quidi Vidi is a provincial electoral district in Newfoundland and Labrador.
-As of 2016 there were 14,381 people living in the district.
+St. John's East-Quidi Vidi is a provincial electoral district in Newfoundland and Labrador, Canada.
+In 2016 there were 14,381 people living in the district.

 St. John's East-Quidi Vidi includes part of the city of St. John's.
 The district was created following the 2015 electoral districts boundaries review.
 The district includes parts of the former districts of St. John's East, Signal Hill-Quidi Vidi and St. John's Centre.

 The district is considered fairly safe for the NDP and was represented by Newfoundland and Labrador NDP leader Alison Coffin until the 2021 election, when she was defeated by Liberal John Abbott.
 Abbott announced on June 11, 2025, that he would step down to resolve a legal battle resulting from the 2021 election.
 On August 15, 2025, Abbott resigned.
 In the 2025 election, St. John's Deputy Mayor and NDP candidate Sheilagh O'Leary was elected.